Decoding algorithms for surface codes: The surface Codes

-In addition, two other errors forming a vertical and horizontal chain along the left and bottom boundaries are represented in FIG. \ref{rotateddegeneracy}.
+In addition, other errors forming vertical and horizontal chains along the boundaries are represented in all figures of FIG. \ref{rotateddegeneracy} and denoted with bold red lines.
 As seen in the figure, those error chains are not detected by the code since they do not trigger any of the surrounding measurement qubits.
 This is because each susceptible check is connected to two of the Pauli operators, i.e. it refers to the previously described case where there is an even number of operators acting on each of the checks.
-This error chains act non-trivially on the codestate without being part of the stabilizer group while presenting a trivial syndrome, i.e. they belong to the normalizer of the code.
+These error chains act non-trivially on the codestate without being part of the stabilizer group while presenting a trivial syndrome, i.e. they belong to the normalizer of the code.
 This type of errors receive the name of logical errors \cite{fowlerReview}.
-Specifically, the left error chain is a logical $Z$-error, $\mathrm{Z}_L$, the bottom error chain is a logical $X$-error, $\mathrm{X}_L$, and the combination of them two is a logical $Y$-error, $\mathrm{Y}_L$.
-Notice that the anti-commutation relation $\mathrm{X}_L\mathrm{Z}_L = - \mathrm{Z}_L\mathrm{X}_L$ is preserved through the bottom left data qubit.
-Note that these are just two examples of logical errors, there are other possible logical operators.
-Moreover, if a logical error is applied, the resulting state will still be within the codespace, so eq.\eqref{Codespace} will still be preserved for the new sate and it will remain invariant upon the application of stabilizer operators.
-This can be reflected in the bottom right of FIG.\ref{rotateddegeneracy}, where the application of the bottom left $Z$-check modifies the shape of the $\mathrm{X}_L$ operator while still commuting with all the checks.
+Specifically, in FIG. \ref{rotateddegeneracy}, both the vertical and horizontal chains from the top figure, the horizontal chain from the middle figure and the vertical chain from the bottom figure constitute the $Y_L, X_L$ and $Z_L$ operators respectively.
+Notice that, in the top figure, the anti-commutation relation $\mathrm{X}_L\mathrm{Z}_L = - \mathrm{Z}_L\mathrm{X}_L$ is preserved through the bottom left data qubit.
+Moreover, these are just three examples of the physical Pauli operators producing the logical errors.
+If a logical operator is applied, the resulting state will still be within the codespace, so eq.\eqref{Codespace} will still be preserved for the new sate and it will remain invariant upon the application of stabilizer operators.
+This can be reflected in all three figures within FIG. \ref{rotateddegeneracy}, where the application of three arbitrary stabilizers (one for each figure), produces another chain of Pauli operators spanning from one boundary to the other, commuting with the stabilizer set.
+The new operator, which is denoted by a dashed line and would act non-trivially on the data qubits it goes over, is different in terms of physical Pauli operators, but acts equally on the codespace.